Beet hummus is a beautiful, fresh take on the classic hummus recipe. It's easy to make and is perfect for entertaining or every day.

 2. Cut off stems and wash beets well.
 No need to peel.
-Rub beets with 1 tbsp extra virgin olive oil and wrap them in foil.
+Rub beets with 1 tablespoon extra virgin olive oil and wrap them in foil.
 Stick them on the bottom rack and roast for about 1 to 1.5 hours or until soft.
 You want them to be soft enough to blend well.

 3. When beets have finished roasting, unwrap them carefully and set aside for 5 minutes.

 4. Using either kitchen gloves or paper towels (or both), you can wipe the skin off beets and toss them right in the food processor.

 5. Add the rest of the ingredients aside from the optional ones and puree until smooth.
 If you want to make the beet hummus runnier, feel free and add an additional tablespoon of olive oil.